I have honed my skills in design over the past eight years exploring web, mobile, and print. All of my creations use this knowledge as a foundation.

 Ever since my very early childhood, I have been fascinated by technology.
 It is what I ponder, discuss, and research every day.

 My formal education is in Mechanical Engineering at The Cooper Union.
-I have a solid background in mechanics, thermodynamics, and system controls.
+I have a solid background in iOS, Mac (Objective-C) and Web (React) development.

 Cooper is a small school of creators in the heart of Manhattan offering full tuition scholarships to every artist, architect, and engineer that is able to gain admission.
 It has been my home over the past three years and I am so thankful for everything it stands for.